backstage/backstage/docs/features/kubernetes/permission-integration.md

             target: ../../kubernetes.yaml
 ```

 We assume you have already created some resource in the cluster you have configured with the label app=backstage.
-If you havent you can create a pod using a yaml like the one listed below and you can apply it in your terminal using kubectl apply -f pod.yaml:
+If you have not you can create a pod using a yaml like the one listed below and you can apply it in your terminal using kubectl apply -f pod.yaml:

 pod.yaml